drzel/another_toy_robot/README.md

 When the `Robot` receives `#report` it prints its `@position` as a string.

-This `input > parsing > new command object > command execution` process loops until an `"exit"` command is received, breaking the loop.
+This process continues until an `"exit"` command is received, breaking the loop.

 ### Considerations
 Given the requirement for a command line interface to interact with the robot, I settled on the well established and widely used command pattern.

+The `Input` wrapper allows new commands to be easily added.
+E.g. Creating a new file `lib/toy_robot/random_command.rb` and requiring it, would be all that is required for the application to accept the `"random"` command, and it would have access to an array of parameters.
+Validations can also be added by defining a `valid?` method on the command object.
+See the `lib/toy_robot/place_command.rb` for an example.

 I'm particularly happy with the `Position` class and the `Direction` modules.
 Together as a unit they have absolutely no dependencies and could be easily reused with new features, new objects, or with changing specifications.
 It would be reasonably straight forward to add a second robot, or a third dimension.